uxora-com/xpenology-docker/README.md

 ## Featured Functions
 The container has extra defined functions which allow you to manipulate the running VM:
-- vm-powerdown: This function Shutdown graceful the VM, until VM_TIMEOUT_POWERDOWN variable is reached.
+- vm-power-down: This function Shutdown graceful the VM, until VM_TIMEOUT_POWERDOWN variable is reached.
-- vm-reset: Hard Reset the VM (this function doesn't stop the container)
+- vm-power-reset: Hard Reset the VM (this function doesn't stop the container)
 - vm-snap-create <snapshotName>: Create a Live snapshot with memory (work with DISK_FORMAT=qcow2)
 - vm-snap-delete <snapshotName>: Delete a Live snapshot
 - vm-snap-restore <snapshotName>: stop the VM and restart using the choosed snapshot